bhhwang/cossb/README.md

 -------
 1. Edit manifest.xml

-Manifest.xml file contained all information about running environments.
+Manifest.xml file contained all information about running environments like below.
+You should edit just <required> tags, then the COSSB components surrounding <required> tag will be loaded.

 ```
 <?xml version="1.0" encoding="utf-8"?>